SolonCubed/VGHF-collection-development-policy/Survey Data/README.md

 These responses were separated into seven user roles: Indie Historians, Pro Historians, Indie Devs, Pro Devs, Educators/Students, Library/Archive/Museum workers, and Enthusiasts/Collectors.

-This folder has four sets of data:
+This folder has four sets of data along with the final report:
 - (2) Spreadsheets of raw and processed results (.xlsx)
 - (8) Documents with results processed into graphs (.pdf)
 - (1) Written version of all questions asked to users, includes survey logic (.docx)